Deuellau/Deuellau/README.md

 ## 🐼 Hello there, I'm Deuel

 📝 Currently learning about Python and R for Data Science and Analysis.
-☁️ Using this cloud repository to store notes and projects I've worked on.
+☁️ Using this as a cloud repository to store notes and projects I've worked on.

 ## 📚 Projects
 | Project Name | Scope | Libraries | Description |